airinnova/framat/docs/source/theory/introduction.rst

     %%
     \Theta_z = \frac{\text{d}{u_y}}{\text{d}{x}}

 Practically, the governing equations are solved using a FE formulation which is well suited for computational analyses.
-Details on the matrix formulation are covered in :ref:`sec_fem_formulation`.
+Details on the matrix formulation are covered in :ref:`sec_theory_fem`.

 .. note::